 Handling Edge Cases

-Typical Production System Architecture
+Typical Production Architecture

 User → Social Login (Google/Apple) → Web3Auth/Privy SDK